What files can be imported?

 - Import "Scores" into an existing Roster with a list of players to whom the scores will be matched by ID#.

-If you are just starting off with Handicap System and moving data from some other software or service, you will want to first import Player Information and, second, Scores.
+If you are just starting off with Handicap System and moving data from some other software or service, first import Player Information BEFORE importing Scores.

 Data in a variety of configurations from other programs including Excel can be imported into Handicap System.
-You may have just a first and last name, name plus a numeric ID, name and ID with scores, etc., that you can import.
 The file you import must have a file extension of .txt or .csv.
 Most software programs and services have a way to output your data in a text file delimited by a comma, space, tab or semicolon.
-If you are importing non-score player information, make sure that each player's information is on one horizontal row.
-If you are importing player scores, make sure each player score is on one horizontal row with an ID# that matches the ID number of the player in the Roster into which you are importing the data.

 When importing, if you already have names in the Handicap System Roster into which you are importing, the program will first attempt to match people by looking for a matching player ID number.
 If a number is not available, then the program will attempt a match with the first and last name (Jim and James or Dick and Richard may be the same person to us humans, but to the computer it is not a match even with the same last name).